GabrielEllnebrand/GabrielEllnebrand/README.md

-- 👋 Hi, I’m @GabrielEllnebrand
+- Hi, im Gabriel
-- 👀 I’m interested in game development
+- I’m interested in game development
-- 🌱 I’m currently learning Java and JS
-- 📫 you can reach me at gabriel.ellnebrand@gmail.com
+- I'm mainly a java developer

 <!---
 GabrielEllnebrand/GabrielEllnebrand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.